p2-inc/phasetwo-docs/blog/2026-09-18-telemetry-export-experimental.md

     keycloak,
     dedicated-clusters,
   ]
-description: Telemetry Export streams your dedicated cluster's Keycloak logs and authentication events to your own observability system over OTLP.
+description: Telemetry Export streams your Enterprise cluster's Keycloak logs and authentication events to your own observability system over OTLP.
 Experimental, and available now on request.
 ---

-We're shipping an experimental **Telemetry Export** for dedicated Keycloak clusters.
+We're shipping an experimental **Telemetry Export** for Enterprise Keycloak clusters.
 Point it at your own OTLP endpoint and your cluster's Keycloak logs and authentication events start arriving in whatever you already run — OpenSearch, Datadog, Grafana, SigNoz, Elastic, or your own OpenTelemetry Collector.

 No agent to install, no log shipper to configure, and nothing to run on your side except the collector you already have.